tenzir/tenzir/web/docs/tql2/operators/load_kafka.md

 Exit successfully after having received the last message.

-Without this option, the loader waits for new messages after having consumed the last one.
+Without this option, the operator waits for new messages after having consumed the last one.

 ### `offset=str (optional)`